 ChickTech is not an alternative education setting, it is meant to supplement a girl’s education by showing her what a career in tech would entail.
 Girls will attend the kick off event over 1 weekend and then can attend any other workshops they’d like throughout the school year (also scheduled on weekends so as to not interfere with school or extracurricular activities).

 ChickTech High School is 100% free for the attending girls.
 We will cover the costs for the workshops, as-needed transportation, food and childcare.

-ChickTech’s 2017- 2018 high school program kick off program will take place December 2 – 3.
-Nominations will run from Oct 2 – 20.
+ChickTech’s 2019- 2020 high school program kick off program will take place December 7 – 8.
+Nominations will begin in early September.

 Our kickoff weekend will take place at Meredith College.
-Transportation to and from the venue can be provided by ChickTech on an as- needed basis, providing volunteers are available to provide transportation.
+Transportation to and from the venue may be provided by ChickTech on an as- needed basis, providing volunteers are available to provide transportation.
 Monthly workshops will take place all over the Raleigh-Durham area to accommodate as many girls as possible.

 The kick off program is a weekend long event where we will provide transportation, food, child care and education for up to 100 girls.
 After the kick off we will offer monthly workshops for the girls to continue their education through June.

 Food will be provided during the kick-off and all workshops.
-We also provide, on an as needed basis, transportation to and from events and childcare.
+We may also provide, on an as-needed basis, transportation to and from events and childcare.
 The transportation and childcare are dependent on volunteers being able to provide these services.

 Participants will participate in one workshop of their choice for the full two days.
 This allows for 10 hours of project time in one area so they can leave with a finished product they’re proud of by the end of the weekend.
 We have found this drastically increases their confidence in their abilities, their sense of community and belonging, and their interest in technology careers.